fazo96/orbit-db-discussion-board/README.md

-# IPFS Boards Rebooted
+# OrbitDB Board Store

-Three years ago IPFS Boards was in development.
+Three years ago I was working on IPFS Boards.
 A lot has changed since then and now the project should be started from scratch.

-These are some notes I'm writing to plan development
+This is a Store for Orbit DB that can handle discussion boards with posts and comments.

+Nothing works yet :(

+Here's some notes about what's going on

 Features in initial release